 The Company enters the era of the new normal with its latest concept design dedicated to green spaces and landscapes.
 The company brings to front its metropolis perfected concept of development.
-The Company's thrust in response to the new normal is to provide real estate development that espouse healthy, environment-friendly and low dense communities.
-New development highlight mountainside, agro-tourism and retirement, and sea resort.
+The Company's thrust in response to the new normal is to provide real estate development that espouses healthy, environment-friendly and low dense communities.
+New developments highlight the mountainside, agro-tourism and retirement, and sea resorts.